arjunmehta/node-georedis/README.md

 ```

 ## Example Usage
 This module requires a functioning redis server running in order to work.
 Ideally, you should initialize it with your client and a zset name with which it will use for coordinate queries.
-But these can be specified in your function calls through method options.
+But these can be specified in your function calls through method options, which can be helpful if you want to create various sets of geocoordinates to query against.

 Of course you need to have redis installed on your machine and accessible to node.
 Visit [node-redis](https://github.com/mranney/node_redis) for more information on using redis into your node environment.